Category Archives: Data

 Bit

-The smallest unit of information on a machine is called bit.
-With one bit, only one value of two different possible values can be represented, example: zero or one, false or true, white or black, down or up, no or yes, etc
+With a bit, only one value of two different possible values can be represented, for example: zero or one, false or true, white or black, down or up, no or yes, etc

 Nibble

-A nibble is a 4 bit collection.
-It would not be an interesting data type except that with a nibble a number BCD and also that a nibble can represent a digit hexadecimal
+It wouldn't be an interesting type of data except that with a nibble you present a number BCD and also that a nibble can represent a digit hexadecimal

 Byte